cloudprogrammers/00_user_management_ec2_hometask_3/README.md

 ```
 su - hero
 ```
-And try to access files.
+And try to write message to the file again.
 Do it now, and see what effect does it have on the command output.

 The **second** option is to add the current user to `heroes` group.
-By doing this, the user we are logged as in, will gain all the privileges that the `heroes` group has.
+By doing this, the user we specify, will gain all the privileges that the `heroes` group has.
 Use the `whoami` command to display the current username.
 ```
 whoami